Facebook and ZeniMax Media Settle Oculus VR Lawsuit

 Image courtesy of: Oculus

-After nearly five years, the long-running legal battle between Bethesda Softworks parent company ZeniMax Media and Oculus’ parent company, Facebook, over the VR technology developed the Oculus Rift headset has finally come to an end.
+After nearly five years, the long-running legal battle between Bethesda Softworks’ parent company ZeniMax Media and Oculus’ parent company, Facebook, over the VR technology developed in the Oculus Rift headset has finally come to an end.

 According to a statement released by Zenimax, the company has settled its litigation against Facebook and Oculus.
 The terms of the settlement were not disclosed.